Karen Jeppe: Before World War I

 In 1902, Jeppe first heard about the persecutions of the Armenians in the Ottoman Empire, from her school headmaster H. C. Frederiksen (called also Friser) who presented an article written by Aage Meyer Benedictsen (1866–1927), a Danish-Jewish-Icelandic linguist, writer, philologist and a secular antiimperialist intellectual.
 Shortly after, she attended Benedictsen's lecture in Copenhagen, where he ended his talk by a cry for help to the Armenian people, passed on from an old Armenian.
 Benedictsen himself, was one of the first Danish cosmopolitans who was interested in the persecution of the Ottoman Armenians, and during one of his travels to Persia he visited the German Orient Mission in Urfa, which had started a school-orphanage, under the direct supervision of the German clergyman Johannes Lepsius.
 When Benedictsen returned to Denmark in 1902, he took the initiative to found the secular organization of the Danish Friends of Armenians ("Danske Armeniervenner" DA).

 Deeply moved by Benedictsen's lecture, Jeppe was informed by him that Dr. Lepsius was just looking for a woman teacher for the school in Urfa.
 On 1 October 1903, she left home for a long journey across Europe and Asia Minor to arrive in Urfa (nowadays Şanlıurfa in Turkey), where she was welcomed by hundreds of Armenians, gathered to meet the newly arrived European lady.
 Within a year, she learned Armenian, Arabic and Turkish, after which she started working at the school introducing new methods of teaching.

 In 1909, after the Adana massacres, Jeppe continued her work in providing the daily bread for the Armenians, buying a piece of land in the mountains, where she planted vineyards, and building up good relations with Kurds and Arabs.
 She was assisted by Misak Melkonian, a young Armenian orphan whom she had adopted.
 During that period, Jeppe had also adopted Lucia, an orphan survivor of the Genocide.

 During World War I

-After the outbreak of World War I, massacres and mass killings of Armenians were conducted by the Young Turks.
+After the outbreak of World War I, the Armenian genocide was conducted by the Young Turks.
 Jeppe tried to organize rescue efforts and help the Armenian refugees driven through Urfa, on their way to the death camps in the Syrian desert of Deir ez-Zor, providing food and water and hiding many of them under the floor of her house.
 She never left Urfa during the war and helped many Armenians to escape by disguising them as Kurds and Arabs.
 After World War I she was forced, due to ill-health, to return to Denmark in 1918, where she campaigned on behalf of Armenians.